rancher/fleet-docs/versioned_docs/version-0.9/troubleshooting.md

 #### `GitRepo` sync fails without retry

-A GitRepo may stop syncing and remain in a failed state.
-GitJob logs can show network timeouts or etcd request timeouts.
-This issue occurs more frequently when Fleet is under high load.
+A `GitRepo` may stop syncing and remain in a **Failed state**, in which case GitJob controller logs can show network timeouts or etcd request timeouts.
+This issue is more likely to occur when Fleet is under high load.

 **Resolution**

 Upgrade to a Fleet version that supports automatic retries for GitJobs.
 This update:

 * Adds retry logic to Fleet apply operations.
 * Reduces webhook update conflicts by replacing separate status updates and patch operations with a single patch operation.

+The `FLEET_APPLY_CONFLICT_RETRIES` environment variable controls how many times Fleet retries an apply operation when it encounters a resource version conflict.

 :::note
-If you cannot upgrade, manually retry the failed job.
+If you cannot upgrade, manually retry the Failed job.
 :::

 ### Bundle has a Horizontal Pod Autoscaler (HPA) in modified state